apptainer/singularity-userdocs/singularity_and_docker.rst

 --------------------------------

-The Docker engine communicates with the Docker Hub via the `Docker Remote API <https://docs.docker.com/engine/reference/api/docker_remote_api/>`_, and guess what, we can too!
+The Docker engine communicates with the Docker Hub via the `Docker Remote API <https://docs.docker.com/engine/reference/api/docker_remote_api/>`_, and so can Singularity.
 The easiest thing to do is create an image, and then pipe a Docker image directly into it from the Docker Registry.
-You don’t need Docker installed on your machine, but you will need a working internet connection.
+You don’t need Docker installed on your machine, but you will need a working Internet connection.
 Let’s create an ubuntu operating system, from Docker.
 We will pull, then build:

 .. code-block:: none